Strictification and non-strictification of monoidal categories: Non-strictification of monoidal categories

 We can now define $*$ on arrows directly: given $f: (S_1, t_1) \to (S_2,t_2)$ and $g: (S_1',t_1') \to (S_2',t_2)$, we define $f*g$ as $ Par(f*g):= f \otimes g$.
 More precisely, the arrow $f *g : (S_1, t_1)* (S_1',t_1') \to (S_2, t_2)* (S_2',t_2')$ is determined by the composite

 The functoriality of $*$ now follows directly from that of $\otimes$.
 The unit for this monoidal product is given by $(\emptyset, \emptyset)$.
-We define the left and right unitality constrains as the identity natural isomorphisms, so that $*$ is strictly left and right unital.
-The associativity constrain $a_q$
+We define the left and right unitality constraints as the identity natural isomorphisms, so that $*$ is strictly left and right unital.
+The associativity constraint $a_q$

 is defined as $Par(a_q):=a_{Par(S,t), Par(S',t'), Par(S'',t'')}$.
 All these elements make $\C_q$ into a monoidal category: the Triangle axiom holds trivially and the Pentagon axiom follows from that for $\C$.
 Note that this is a non-strict monoidal category, even if $\C$ is strict, since $(tt')t''$ and $t(t't'')$ are in general different elements in $\mathrm{Mag}(\bullet)$.